Unknown Mother-Goose

-Unknown Mother-Goose (アンノウン・マザーグース) is a song by vocaloid producer wowaka.
-It was released on August 22, 2017 and was wowaka's final vocaloid song before his passing in 2019.
-A cover version by his band, Hitorie, featuring his vocals was released 2 months later, on October 22, and was the lead single for their third mini album, Ai/SOlate.
+Unknown Mother-Goose (アンノウン・マザーグース) is a song by Vocaloid producer Wowaka.
+It was released on August 22, 2017, and was Wowaka's final vocaloid song before his passing in 2019.

+A cover version by his band, Hitorie, featuring his own vocals was released 2 months later, on October 22, and was the lead single for their third mini album, Ai/SOlate.
 The cover version is also included in Hitorie's fourth album, 4.

 History

 Wowaka began his career as a Vocaloid producer in May 2009 but stepped away from the scene following the release of his album Unhappy Refrain in May 2011.

 His decision was influenced by a sense that he had explored the creative limits of Vocaloid music, as well as concerns about emerging trends in the community that emphasized formulaic approaches, such as mimicking his style or prioritizing fast tempos.
 Seeking a new direction, he went on to establish the band Hitorie, where he took on the role of lead vocalist and guitarist.

 During the planning of Re:Start, a compilation album commemorating Hatsune Miku’s 10th anniversary, wowaka was invited to contribute.

 The production process for his song took approximately two months.
 Reflecting on his five years with Hitorie, he noted that his experiences in the band scene gave him a unique perspective, being someone who had actively participated in both the Vocaloid and live music worlds.
 Motivated by this dual background, he approached the song with the question: "What can I create with Hatsune Miku now?"